 More Posts In This Series:

-Part 1 – ‘Avatar: The Last Airbender’ – the characteristics of a hard magic system.
+Part 1 – ‘Avatar: The Last Airbender’ – Hard Magic Systems

-Part 5 – ‘The Thematic Magic of ‘Lord of the Rings’ – how Tolkien uses soft magic to convey theme.
+Part 5 – ‘Lord of the Rings’ – Soft Magic Systems

 What is your favorite magical conflict in ‘Harry Potter’?
 Which one of Rowling’s solutions feels the most satisfying?
 Which is the least satisfying?
 Tell me in the comments!